skramm/homog2d/docs/homog2d_devinfo.md

 ## Coding style

 - TABS, not spaces (1 byte per level)
-- types have first character upper case, variables are lowercase
+- types have first character uppercase, variables and functions are lowercase
 - `camelCase` for identifiers
 - class member variables are prefixed with an underscore (`_`)
 - spaces after parenthesis (`if( someBool )`)